Introduction: Where AI Meets ESG Risk

 Frequently Asked Questions (FAQ)

 Q1.
-Can AI directly generate ESG reports?
+Can AI safely generate ESG reports without human review?